Wouter1/EMU-driver/README.md

 OSX driver for Creative Labs EMU USB

 * Tested on Mavericks, Yosemite, El Capitan, Sierra, High Sierra, Mojave, Catalina and Big Sur.
+M1 is NOT supported because I don't have a M1 machine #136
 * All sample rates are supported both for record and playback: 44.1, 48, 88.2, 96, 176.4 and 192 kHz
 * I can only test on EMU0404 USB as I have no other EMU devices.
 But users reported it works also on EMU0202, EMU0204 and Tracker Pre USB.
 * Midi support.